+8A: Collaborative Climate Check-In Tool

+This tool can help collaborative teams and committees foster a collaborative climate by assessing their group's current capacity in each of the five characteristics of a collaborative climate.

+NSTRUCTION

-2000 8A: Collaborative Climate Check-In Tool collaborative help collaborative teams and committees foster a climate by assessing their group's current capacity in ve characteristics of a collaborative climate. and place a che falls at this poin How do we der strate it with ou ect on and discuss your group's capacity in each area, eck mark along the scale to indicate where your group t.
-Consider: What does this characteristic mean to us? nonstrate it when we work together?
-How do we demon- r internal stakeholders?
-Make an improvement plan for eel need to be improved.
-Today's date: How consistently do Never Sometimes Alwa we demonstrate each characteristic?
-Peer collaboration - The amount and quality of collaboration among stakeholders in a system, encompassing information sharing, social support, and the extent to which stakeholders successfully work together to accomplish goals.
-Discretion - The amount of autonomy afforded to stakeholders.
-Goal alignment - The extent to which stakeholders work towards common goals.
-Psychological safety - The extent to which stakeholders are comfortable voicing their concerns and sharing their opinions.
-Shared decisions - The extent to which stakeholders collaborate on important decisions.
+As a group, reflect on and discuss your group's capacity in each area, and place a check mark along the scale to indicate where your group falls at this point.
+Consider: What does this characteristic mean to us?
+How do we demonstrate it when we work together?
+How do we demonstrate it with our internal stakeholders?
+Make an improvement plan for any areas you feel need to be improved.

-BB (10)